Mesabloo/diagnose/README.md

 # Error reporting made easy

 Diagnose is a small library used to report compiler/interpreter errors in a beautiful yet readable way.
-It was in the beginning heavily inspired by [ariadne](https://github.com/zesterer/ariadne), but ended up quickly becoming its own thing.
+It was in the beginning heavily inspired by [`ariadne`](https://github.com/zesterer/ariadne), but ended up quickly becoming its own thing.

-As a great example, here's the output of the last test:
+As a great example, here's the output of the last test with the `ariadne`-like layout:

 ![first example](./assets/real-world-example-unicode.png)